ardriveapp/ardrive-cli/README.md

 ardrive upload-file --glob "/path/to/photos/folder/*.jpg" --parent-folder-id "9af694f6-4cfc-4eee-88a8-1b02704760c0" -w /path/to/wallet.json
 ```

+NOTE: Ensure that the glob pattern is surrounded by quotations marks or unexpected upload behaviors or errors may occur.

 ### Name Conflict Resolution on Upload

 By default, the `upload-file` command will use the upsert behavior if existing entities are encountered in the destination folder tree that would cause naming conflicts.